List of Power Rangers Ninja Storm characters: Cameron "Cam" Watanabe

 When Lothor escaped from the Abyss of Evil in Power Rangers Dino Thunder, Cam later briefly regained his samurai powers and re-teamed with his fellow Ninja Rangers, as well as teaming up with the Dino Rangers, to battle the combined forces of Lothor and Mesogog, in which he teamed up with White Dino Ranger Trent.
 After the battle, it was revealed that Cam's morpher was fully depleted resulting in the permanent loss of his Ranger powers.

 However, a means of restoring them-at least temporarily-was apparently found, as he joined the Ranger army in battling the Armada forces that invaded Earth.
 He would later join his teammates in the final battle with the Armada forces in Power Rangers Super Megaforce.

-Zords

-Storm Ninja Zords

-The animal-themed zords of the Wind Rangers are called the Storm Ninja Zords.